rsd511/CP-Library/Data Structures/SegmentTree/README.md

  - Vector Nodes, No point updates
  - Number of elements smaller than passed query value from L to R
 ---

+## 8) st8.cpp

+**Name**: Merge Sort Tree 2

+**Functions**:

+ - Vector Nodes, No point updates
+ - Built on indices after sorting
+ - Index of the K-th smallest element from L to R, K - query value
+---